SyncholisticMG/gh/chapter2/workspace.md

 In the unlimited point of view there are a lot of ways to awaken faster without interfering.
 We just have to figure it out how and then do a test implementation.
 Give it to a collective,
-that does a metaphorical double blind study to see if it is not interference, and find a way for it to naturally co-exist in some form of implementation.
+that does a metaphorical double blind study to see if it's not interference, and find a way for it to naturally co-exist in some form of implementation.
 That’s me turning on those programs and let it go on autopilot.
 We all do that.